 You can sanity check the EBITDA multiples using SDE if you’re unsure if they’re realistic.
 You can also check them using a buyer test method if the deal is likely to go through the SBA.
 Any deal that will use the SBA 7(a) program should be valued using SDE because that is what the SBA lender underwriters will use.

-What Criteria Lower Your SDE Multiple?
+What Lowers Your SDE Multiple?

 There are a variety of factors that can sway your SDE multiple higher or lower.
 Some things that lower your SDE multiple are:

 - If your business hasn't been around for very long (less than 10 years)